MayhemYDG/repo-8/src/pages/guides/how-tos/create-your-first-ff-application.md

 For our demo, we will use Firefly to generate four images from a single prompt.

-In this case, we will focus on the Text-to-image functionality, which includes optional generative matching.
+In this case, we will focus on the `generateImages` functionality, which includes optional generative matching.

 <InlineAlert variant="help" slots="text" />

-Please refer to the [Text-to-image with optional generative](https://developer.adobe.com/firefly-api/api/#operation/v2/images/generate) match section in the API Reference for more details.
+Please refer to the [generateImages](../api/image_generation/index.md) in the API Reference for more details.

 Based on the docs, we can see that the only required parameter is prompt.
 Also, the `n` prompt specifies how many images we want.
 So the simplest request body we could build would look like so: